Dodsal Group: History

-Dodsal Group and Atomenergomash (AEM), a Russian heavy equipment engineering company, signed a Memorandum of Understanding (MOU) to co-operate in the fields of manufacture and supply of power equipment for nuclear, thermal and oil and gas projects in India.
-An initial investment in the range of US$150 million was put forth, targeting start-up of commercial production by the first quarter of 2013.
+Dodsal Group and Atomenergomash (AEM), a Russian heavy equipment engineering company, signed a Memorandum of Understanding (MOU) to cooperate in manufacturing and supplying power equipment for nuclear, thermal, and oil and gas projects in India.
+An initial investment in the range of US$150 million was put forth, targeting the start-up of commercial production by the first quarter of 2013.